mwwhited-forks/dotnet-libs/docs/Framework/Design/DynamicSearchFilter.md

 There was a preference to use existing off-the-shelf protocols and libraries as a means to provide this data querying functionality.
 Before designing this feature existing protocols were reviewed as such as OData and GraphQL.
-Various limitations such as complexity in implementation and potential exposure personally identifyable information it was determined an in-house solution was required.
+Various limitations such as complexity in implementation and potential exposure personally identifiable information it was determined an in-house solution was required.

 ## Design Goals and Use Cases